Tysons Corner, VA, US - Friday, November 30, 2018

 The Trust offers up to a 15% discount off on your professional liability insurance premiums upon renewal.
 Go here for details.

 Continuing Education Credits

-Ethics & Risk Management in Complex Clinical Conundrums is sponsored by The Trust and The Trust Practice and Risk Management Association (TrustPARMA).
+The Trust Suicidality Workshop: Clinical, Ethical and Risk Management Issues is sponsored by The Trust and The Trust Practice and Risk Management Association (TrustPARMA).
 The Trust is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Trust maintains responsibility for this program and its content.

-No refunds will be offered for this workshop or webcast.
+No refunds will be offered for this live workshop.
 Grievances about the workshop may be addressed to The Trust at the address and email listed below: